Baseball color line: Covert efforts at integration

-While professional baseball was formally regarded as a strictly white-men-only affair, the racial color bar was directed against black players exclusively.
+While professional baseball was formally regarded as a strictly white-men-only affair, the racial color bar was primarily directed against black players.
 Other races were allowed to play in professional white baseball.
-One example was Charles Albert Bender, a star pitcher for the Philadelphia Athletics in 1910.
-Bender was the son of a Chippewa mother and a German father and had the inevitable nickname "Chief" from the white players.

-As a result of this exclusive treatment of black players, deceptive tactics were used by managers to sign African Americans, including several attempts, with the player's acquiescence, to sign players who they knew full well were African American as Native Americans despite the ban.
+One prominent example was Charles Albert Bender, a star pitcher for the Philadelphia Athletics in 1910.
+Bender was the son of a Chippewa mother and a German father and had the nickname "Chief" from the white players.
+As a result of this exclusive treatment of black players, deceptive tactics were used by managers to sign such players.
+This included several attempts, with the player's acquiescence, to sign black players and claim they were American Indian to circumvent the ban.

 In 1901, John McGraw, manager of the Baltimore Orioles, tried to add Charlie Grant to the roster as his second baseman.
 He tried to get around the Gentleman's Agreement by trying to pass him as a Cherokee named Charlie Tokohama.
 Grant went along with the charade.
-However, in Chicago Grant's African American friends who came to see him try out gave him away and Grant never got an opportunity to play ball in the Major League.
+However, his tryout in Chicago was attended by his black friends, giving him away, and he never got an opportunity to play ball in the Major League.
 On May 28, 1916, Canadian-American Jimmy Claxton temporarily broke the professional baseball color barrier when he played two games for the Oakland Oaks of the Pacific Coast League.
-Claxton was introduced to the team owner by a part-Native American friend as a fellow member of an Oklahoma tribe.
+Claxton was introduced to the team owner by a part-American Indian friend as a fellow member of an Oklahoma tribe.
 The Zee-Nut candy company rushed out a baseball card for Claxton.
 However, within a week, a friend of Claxton revealed that he had both Negro and Indigenous Canadian ancestors, and Claxton was promptly fired.
 It would be nearly thirty more years before another black man, at least one known to be black, played organized white baseball.

 There possibly were attempts to have people of African descent be signed as Hispanics.
 One possible attempt may have occurred in 1911 when the Cincinnati Reds signed two light-skinned players from Cuba, Armando Marsans and Rafael Almeida.
 Both of them had played "Negro Baseball", barnstorming as members of the integrated All Cubans.
 When questions arose about them playing the white man's game, the Cincinnati managers assured the public that "they were as pure white as Castile soap".

-The African American newspaper New York Age had this to say about the signings: "Now that the first shock is over, it will not be surprising to see a Cuban a few shades darker breaking into the professional ranks.
+Regarding the signing of the Cubans, the black newspaper New York Age said, "Now that the first shock is over, it will not be surprising to see a Cuban a few shades darker breaking into the professional ranks.
 It would then be easier for colored players who are citizens of this country to get into fast company."